PagerDuty/incident-response-docs/docs/during/during_an_incident.md

     * **Data Center Outage:** Validate automation has removed bad data center.
 Force it to do so if not.
     * **Degraded Service Behavior without load:** Gather forensic data (heap dumps, etc), and consider doing a rolling restart.

-1. Listen for prompts from your Deputy regarding severity escalations, decide whether we need to announce publicly, and instruct customer liaison accordingly.
+1. Listen for prompts from your Deputy regarding severity escalations, decide whether we need to announce publicly, and instruct Customer Liaison accordingly.
     * Announcing publicly is at your discretion as IC.
 If you are unsure, then announce publicly ("If in doubt, tweet it out").

 1. Keep track of your [span of control](/training/glossary.md#span-of-control).
 If the response starts to become larger, or the incident increases in complexity, consider [splitting off sub-teams](/before/complex_incidents.md#spinning-off-sub-teams) in order to get a more effective response.